Scotland: getting the right treatment and care

 What if my seizures are difficult to control?

 If you have had a few different epilepsy medicines and they haven’t been able to give you seizure control, you may need to have your diagnosis reviewed.
 The epilepsy specialist is also likely to check that you are taking your epilepsy medicine as prescribed.
-If you continue to have seizures, the epilepsy specialist may consider reducing some of your epilepsy medicines.
+If you continue to have seizures, the epilepsy specialist may consider reviewing some of your epilepsy medicines.

-If you’re struggling with side-effects of your epilepsy medicines you may want to talk to your epilepsy specialist about a reduction of your epilepsy medicines.
-This could mean you have a few more seizures but that the side-effects from the epilepsy medicines are more bearable.
+If you’re struggling with side effects of your epilepsy medicines, you may want to talk to your epilepsy specialist about a reduction of your epilepsy medicines.
+This could mean you have a few more seizures but that the side effects from the epilepsy medicines are more bearable.
 But it’s important only to do this with the advice and guidance of a specialist.

 • If you are still having seizures (especially tonic-clonic ones) and